 The UK Parliament has accepted that a climate emergency exists.
-So how should the goverment respond?
+So how should the government respond?
 Joe Brindle aged 17 from the Schools Team of UK Student Climate Network writes:

 On the 20th September we had our largest strike yet.
 Hundreds of thousands of young people and adults left their schools and workplaces to demand stronger government action on the climate crisis.
 Since the beginning, education reform has been one of UKSCN’s key four demands, and today we launch #TeachTheFuture – our campaign to reorient the entire English education system around the climate emergency and ecological crisis.